 This certificate is offered to current Oklahoma City University undergraduates with junior or senior standing.
-This program will provide a base knowledge in areas integral to working in the arts administration industry, and will equip the certificate holder with the possibility of greater potential for hiring and success in the industry.
+This program will provide a base knowledge in areas integral to working in areas integral to working in arts-based nonprofit organizations, and will equip the certificate holder with the possibility of greater potential for hiring and success in the industry.